Skip to content

 5. Encourage “big vision” thinking, no idea is too big at this point

-6. Focus on: Eliminating NVA steps entirely, reducing lead time (LT), improving %C&A, streamlining RVNA steps
+6. Focus on: Eliminating NVA process blocks entirely, reducing lead time (LT), improving %C&A, streamlining RVNA process blocks

-7. Group ideas around steps the ideas will replace
+7. Group ideas around process blocks the ideas will replace

 8. Synthesize based on type of improvement

-9. Start with the first step in the value stream map
+9. Start with the first process block in the value stream map

-• Process step (value add, required non-value add, or non-value add)
+• The process block is value add, required non-value add, or non-value add

 • Estimate process time (PT) and lead time (LT)